Lombiq/Hosting-Build-Version-Display/Readme.md

 ## About

 [Orchard Core](https://www.orchardcore.net/) module to display the build version (i.e. .NET assembly version or other) on the admin of the `Default` tenant.
-This is useful to see at a glance which version of the app you have to deployed currently to the given environment.
+This is useful to see at a glance which version of the app you have deployed currently to the given environment.
 You can also display a link to the CI build's page.

 ![Screenshot of Build Version Display on the Orchard Core dashboard](Lombiq.Hosting.BuildVersionDisplay/Docs/Attachments/Screenshot.png)